We administer the NHS Injury Benefits Scheme.

 If the applicant is claiming damages or compensation they should notify their legal advisor that they are claiming NHS Injury Benefits and draw their attention to the Scheme Regulations.

-Anyone applying for or receiving NHS Injury Benefits must inform NHSBSA as soon as their damages (or compensation) claim is settled.
+Anyone applying for or receiving NHS Injury Benefits must inform us as soon as their damages or compensation claim is settled.

 The Scheme forms part of the terms and conditions of NHS employment and is governed by its own Regulations.